wolfworldwidedigital/mattermost/e2e-tests/cypress/README-Subpath.md

 6. In the `cypress.json` file, set `baseURL` to  `"http://localhost/company/mattermost1"` and `secondServerURL` to `"http://localhost/company/mattermost2"`

-7. Start both Mattermost tests and run the e2e tests.
+7. Start both Cusmato tests and run the e2e tests.